 The art featured on this website comprise unique, one-of-a-kind pieces.
 While it's impossible to recreate each piece, Steve welcomes and celebrates commissions for similar pieces using custom colors.

-Through their "Art for a Good Cause" initiative, Steve and Wendy generously donate proceeds from sales of their work to charities that help people or rescued dogs.
+Through their "Art for a Good Cause" initiative, Steve and Wendy donate a portion of proceeds from sales of their work to registered Canadian charities that help people or rescued dogs.

 Join Steve and Wendy by subscribing to their Collectors List below.